nicholasf/downstairs.js/README.md

 Downstairs.go(pgConnection); //pgConnection is now the 'default' database Downstairs.go(pgConnection, "primary"); //pgConnection is now the 'primary' database

-Table.model(schema, validations); //this table will use the default connection Table.model(schema, validations, "primary"); //this table will use the connection named 'primary'
+User = Table.model('User', schema, validations); //this table will use the default connection User = Table.model('User', schema, validations, "primary"); //this table will use the connection named 'primary'